-Alberta Health Services (AHS) supports programs that allow post-secondary and high school students to earn while you learn.
-Choose your section below to get started.
+AHS supports programs that allow post-secondary and high school students to earn while you learn.
+Read through the sections below to get started.

 Are you currently enrolled in a Registered Nurse (RN) or Registered Psychiatric Nurse (RPN) program?
 AHS supports and encourages qualified nursing students to apply for Undergraduate Nursing Employee (UNE) positions.
 You will have the opportunity to apply your classroom skills and knowledge, in a real clinical setting, with real patients, under the mentorship of a RN or RPN.
 This is your chance to experience nursing as it happens – and get paid while you learn!

 Note: Undergraduate Nursing Employees cannot work in the same unit as their practicum.

 If you have any questions take a look at our UNE Information Presentation.

 The following minimum qualifications are required for a UNE position:

 To search for current Undergraduate Nursing Employee (UNE) job postings visit the AHS online job board and use keywords ‘UNE’ or ‘Student’.

 As a co-op student at AHS, you will gain academic and practical experience with mentorship and guidance from a team of business professionals.
 The projects you complete will provide you meaningful, productive and rewarding challenges while introducing you to the corporate and business support functions of the healthcare industry.

 Positions are typically available during the academic school calendar (fall, winter and summer); however AHS continuously seeks to hire co-ops students throughout the year.
 To search for current co-op job postings visit the AHS online job board and use keywords ‘co-op’ or ‘students’ or by selecting ‘Student/Summer/Co-op’ from the ‘Job Category’ list.